wlonk/arcadia/07_rules_for_making_characters.rst

 *characters* are aware of or discuss in-fiction.
 They are for you, the players, only.

 Then choose two passions for your character.
-See `Passions`_ for details.
+See :ref:`passions` for details.

 Your character starts with a number of social tokens based on their social role, and two passion tokens.